zrichz/Raytracer/README.txt

 Author: Monet Tomioka
 Date: 3/13/2015

 This ray tracer reads .cli files in /data folder. "cli" stands for "command language interpreter".
 Below is the grammar for the .cli files made by professor Greg Turk of Georgia Institute of Technology.
+Sample .cli files and their outputs (.png images) are provided.

 fov angle: Specifies the field of view (in degrees) for a perspective projection.
 The viewer's eye position  is assumed to be at the origin and to be looking down the negative z-axis (giving us a right-handed coordinate system).
 The y-axis points up.